lazywithclass/videos/README.md

 <summary>
 <a href="https://www.youtube.com/watch?v=MvQxNm5gn8g">A Pragmatic Introduction to Category Theory - Daniela Sfregola (40:31)</a>
 </summary>

+ From the same speaker: [A Pragmatic Introduction to Category Theory—Daniela Sfregola - (1:16:35)](https://www.youtube.com/watch?v=Ss149MsZluI)

 A category is two objects and an arrow that connects them, objects could be anything.
 Objects are types and arrows are functions.